 Recommended to be taken your second year.

 Introduces the organization and management of a fire and emergency services department and the relationship of government agencies to the fire service.
-Emphasis is placed on fire and emergency service ethics and leadership from the perspective of the company officer.
-This course is a FESHE non-core requirement (equivalent to NFA C0272) and meets DPSST Fire Officer I requirements.
+Emphasizes fire and emergency service ethics and leadership from the perspective of the company officer.
+Fire and Emergency Services Higher Education (FESHE) non-core requirement (equivalent to NFA C0272); meets DPSST Fire Officer I requirements.